vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/Null Reference Exception.md

     Check whether the reference is not null before trying to access it
     `if(example != null)`
     If looking to combine with GetComponent, use [TryGetComponent](https://docs.unity3d.com/ScriptReference/Component.TryGetComponent.html) instead.
-3. Ensure that nothing is destroying the Object, or setting it to `null` before you attempt to use it.
+2. Ensure that nothing is destroying the Object, or setting it to `null` before you attempt to use it.
-4. Check prior methods make correct assumptions.
-For example, `GetComponent<Example>()` will return `null` if an `Example` component is not attached to the same GameObject.
+3. Check assignments use correct assumptions.
+Some examples:
+   - `GetComponent<Example>()` will return `null` if an `Example` component is not attached to the same GameObject.
+   - `Camera.main` will return null if there is not a camera tagged as MainCamera.
+4. Check that you are not using modern null checking operators[^2] (`?.`, `??`, `??=`.)
 :::
 #### Other classes
 :::note